Selubi/selubi.github.io/docs/github/github-apps/index.md

 ### Authenticating as a GitHub App Installation

 Here is the boilerplate code to authenticate as a GitHub App Installation.
-Explanation is written below the code.
+The explanation is written below the code.

 ```javascript showLineNumbers
 const jwt = require("jsonwebtoken");